 Storage and handling of information

-Customer Information that we collect, including Personal Data, may be stored in, processed in and transferred to and between any of the countries in which we and our group of companies operate (including, without limitation, Singapore and Australia) or have suppliers, agents or subcontractors, in order to enable us to provide you with the eNett Products.
+Customer Information that we collect, including Personal Data, may be stored in, processed in and transferred to and between any of the countries in which we and our group of companies operate (including, without limitation, the USA, Singapore and Australia) or have Issuing Organisations, suppliers, agents or subcontractors, in order to enable us to provide you with the eNett Products.

 If you are located within the EU, please note that this means that we may transfer your Personal Data outside of the EU.
-It may also be processed by staff operating outside the EU who work for us, one of our affiliates or for one of our suppliers, agents or subcontractors.
-Except where necessary to perform a contract with you or implement pre-contractual measures at your request or to perform or conclude a contract with a third party (including the business you represent) in your interest, whenever we transfer your Personal Data out of the EU, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+It may also be processed by staff operating outside the EU who work for us, one of our affiliates or for one of our Issuing Organisations, suppliers, agents or subcontractors.
+Except where necessary to perform a contract with you or implement pre-contractual measures at your request or to perform or conclude a contract with a third party (including the business you represent) in your interest within Article 49.1 of the EU General Data Protection Regulation, whenever we transfer your Personal Data out of the EU, we either ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 Your rights relating to Personal Data

 You have the following rights in relation to Personal Data about you which we process: